180D-FW-2021/Team4/README.md

 * As the first player, click the [Host(Server+Client)] button.
 * After the first player has established server, the second player can enter the hostname in the input field (saying localhost by default), then click [Client] to connect to the game.
-* The Host address can be found using the following command.
+* The hostname can be found using the following command from the host PC.
 Then, look for the IPv4 Address.
 ```
     ipconfig /all
 ```